-We’ve also reserved a handful of other human foods for times when our dogs have various ailments (like diarrhea) or need to take pills.
+We’ve also reserved a handful of other human foods for times when our dogs have various ailments (like diarrhea) or when our dog needs to take pills.
 Those foods are: rice, cheddar cheese, cottage cheese, and plain yogurt.
 They make the process of giving pills so much easier.
 However, yes, our dogs do tend to beg for them now when we’re eating them ourselves.
 So be careful about which foods you use to associate your dog with a good experience!

-On a related note, here’s a list of plants that are not safe for dogs, as well as a list of those that are safe.
+On a related note, here’s a list of plants that are not safe for dogs (includes plants that are safe, as well).